YordanPavlov/EOS/eos-research/Readme.md

 https://github.com/TP-Lab/kafka_plugin

 is based on the MongoDB plugin and appears to work.
 If can be built after the rest of the binaries.
-The approach I chose was bring up a eosio/builder container and use it for re-builds.
+The approach I chose, was to bring up a eosio/builder container and use it for re-builds.
 Then I transferred the newly built nodeos binary to the running eosio/eos container.
 EOS plugins are built as static libraries and linked in the main node binary at link time.
 The build of the plugin itself is straightforward using the provided cmake files and the short description on their GitHub.

 ## Running Kafka